-If the couple separate, the Family Law Act regime that applies to heterosexual couples for resolving any parenting disputes about who children live with and spend time with now applies to the same-sex couple.
+If the couple separate, the Family Law Act regime that applies to heterosexual couples for resolving any parenting disputes about who children live with and spend time with also applies to the same-sex couple.

-From 1st July 2009 the child support laws apply to same-sex parents in the same way as they apply to opposite sex parents.
+Since 1st July 2009 the child support laws apply to same-sex parents in the same way as they apply to opposite sex parents.
 This means if a same-sex couple separate, either parent may apply for a child support assessment against the other parent.
 Because a donor is not recognised as a parent, they are not liable to pay child support.

 Both same-sex parents are recognised as the parents of the child or children across various commonwealth legislation including: